When To Hike

 Getting To & From The Trailheads

-Neither trailhead is directly served by minibus, but most of the journey can be made on public transport, followed by a taxi or hitchhiking.
+Most of the journey can be made on public transport, followed by a taxi or hitchhiking.
 Taxis generally charge AMD100/km.
 If the taxi does not have a meter, it is advisable to negotiate a price before departure.

 If you are starting from Selim Caravanserai: